 In coming years, we will need to continue to build out and strengthen our suite of tools to further mitigate risk.
 The financial system and the economy are constantly changing, and regulatory principles and supervisory approaches must evolve to keep pace.
 It's easy to see where more may be needed.
 A growing share of financial intermediation in the U.S. takes place outside of the formal banking system.
-Understanding this evolution and how it impacts financial stability is critical (U.S. Department of the Treasury 2020).
-The rising frequency of devastating weather events also demands attention.
-It highlights the need for further work on climate risk and how it will affect the financial system and the broader economy (Brainard 2019 and Daly 2019b).
+Understanding this evolution and how it impacts financial stability is critical.16 The rising frequency of devastating weather events also demands attention.
+It highlights the need for further work on climate risk and how it will affect the financial system and the broader economy.17